AFDWang/AFDWang.github.io/_publications/2025/2025-pub-Malleus.md

 pub_date:       "2025"

 abstract: >-
-  As the scale of models and training data continues to grow, there is an expanding reliance on more GPUs to train large-scale models, which inevitably increases the likelihood of encountering dynamic stragglers that some devices lag behind in performance occasionally.
-However, hybrid parallel training, one of the de facto paradigms to train large models, is typically sensitive to the stragglers.
-  This paper presents Malleus, a straggler-resilient hybrid parallel training framework for large-scale models.
-Malleus captures the dynamic straggler issues at the nuanced, per-GPU granularity during training.
-Once a shift in the GPU ability is detected, Malleus adaptively adjusts the parallelization of GPU devices, pipeline stages, model layers, and training data through a novel planning algorithm, accommodating the dynamic stragglers in real time.
-In addition, Malleus seamlessly and efficiently migrates the model states to fulfill the adjusted parallelization plan on the fly, without sacrificing the stability of the training tasks.
-Empirical results on large language models with up to 110B parameters show that Malleus consistently outperforms existing parallel training frameworks under various straggler situations, delivering on average 2.63-5.28 times of efficiency improvement.
+  As model size and training data grow, the reliance on GPUs increases, raising the risk of dynamic stragglers that some devices lag behind in performance occasionally.
+We propose Malleus, a straggler-resilient hybrid parallel training framework for large-scale models.
+Malleus captures the dynamic straggler issues at the nuanced, per-GPU granularity during training, and adapts in real-time to stragglers by adjusting GPU parallelization, pipeline stages, model layers, and data.
+Besides, it efficiently migrates model states without disrupting training stability.
 cover:          /assets/images/covers/Malleus.png
 authors:
   - Haoyang Li